-3. Possible Alternative
+3. Possible Alternative - Separate Class V Asset

-As a conceptual matter, an indemnity from Seller to Acquiror could be viewed as a separate Class V asset sold by Target to Acquiror, like a note, to which part of the purchase price would be allocated.
-Gain or loss would be recognized to Acquiror based on the difference between the value of that Class V asset and the amount actually received.
+As a conceptual matter, an indemnity from Seller to Acquiror could be viewed as a separate Class V asset sold by Seller to Acquiror, like a note, to which part of the purchase price would be allocated.
+Under this analysis, gain or loss would be recognized to Acquiror based on the difference between the value of that Class V asset and the amount actually received.
+There is no authority supporting this analysis of indemnities.

-V. Contingent Liabilities in Taxable Stock Acquisitions Without Section 338(h)(10) Elections
+V. Contingent Liabilities in Taxable Stock Acquisition Without Section 338(h)(10) or Section 336(e) Election